nightscout/nightscout.github.io/docs/update/downgrade.md

 ### **Docker**

-You deployed a Docker container: you're not using GitHub (Azure, Northflank, Railway) use [this method](/update/dev_branch).
+You deployed a Docker container: you're not using GitHub (Azure, Northflank, Railway, Render) use [this method](/update/dev_branch).

 </br>